rafaelpierre/bullet/README.md

 1. Install `bullet`: `pip install git+https://github.com/rafaelpierre/bullet`
 2. Configure your `OPENAI_API_KEY`
-3. You should be good to go:
+3. You should be good to go

+### Zero-Shot Classification

 ```python
 from bullet.core.sentiment import SentimentClassifier